Kong/docs.konghq.com/src/gateway/get-started/comprehensive/prepare.md

 ---
-title: Prepare to Administer Kong Gateway
+title: Configure Services and Routes
 ---

 Before getting started with using {{site.base_gateway}}, verify that it was